alexchen45/AlexOntology/ADIO_Specification.md

 #### Lens

-Component used to mapped light from real world on an image surface.
+Component used to transmit light from real world to an imaging surface.

 | Property Name           | Expected Type                                             | Description                                                                                                                 |
 | ----------------------- | --------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- |